Clave-EIDEAnalog/pgUI/Tutorial_III. Buttons.md

 ### 4.3.- Embellishing buttons.

-By this time you should have a *pausable* monkey game (try whit *pgUI_CHIMP_07_playPause.py* at the CHIMP folder if not).
+By this time you should have a *pausable* monkey game (try with *pgUI_CHIMP_07_playPause.py* at the CHIMP folder if not).
 But the button's appareance is unnaceptable: neither it has an icon, nor a help text, so you can't imagine what is it for; unless you are a developper that needed a button to quickly test something in your app, you decisively have to enhance it; something like the first image at the top of this chapter.

 #### Adding images.
+**WARNING**: All the image files you intend to use with pgUI have to reside in a folder *'data'* that in turn is into your application folder.

+       UIUser.addButton(action = playPause, images = [image1, image2])